 The Company is a part of Lloyds Banking Group.
 The principal activity of the Company is the undertaking of general insurance business in the UK.
-The Company underwrites a range of general insurance products such as home insurance, creditor insurance, pet insurance and accident and health insurance.
-Products are marketed primarily under the Lloyds Bank, Bank of Scotland and Halifax brands and sold predominantly through the Lloyds Banking Group network and corporate partnerships.
+The Company underwrites a range of general insurance products such as home insurance and creditor insurance.
+Products were marketed primarily under the Lloyds Bank, Bank of Scotland and Halifax brands and sold predominantly through the Lloyds Banking Group network and corporate partnerships.
 The Company also reinsures business with insurance entities external to the Company.